Either you’ve had the best intentions of getting your Drone Pilot License and you’ve been too busy. Or it wasn’t even on your radar until recently.

 Don’t want to get your pilot certificate?

 Transport Canada does not regulate drones under 250g.
 There is only one drone that I’m aware of under this weight threshold that comes even close to what is needed by surveyors and commercial operators.
-It’s the DJI mavic mini.
+It’s the DJI Mini series of drones including the Mini, Mini 2, and Mini SE.

 Now that you know which license you’re going get, let’s move on.